datanav/docs/DTLReferenceGuide.rst

        |
        | For each entity in VALUES copy all the properties of the value onto the
          target entity.
-If the property already exists on the target entity, add the new values to the existing list of values.
+If the property already exists on the target entity, add the new values as a list of values.
      - | ``["merge-union", "_S.orders"]``
        |
        | Copies the properties of the entities in ``_S.orders`` to the target.